-Trade mark industry under pressure: the role of digital automation to unlock time
+Trade mark industry under pressure: the role of digital automation

 A look at recent statistics from around the trade mark community shows a sector that is booming.
 The UK IPO has seen record demand this year, with around 70,000 trade mark applications filed between January and April 2021, up from 37,000 in the same period over the previous two years.
 At the same time, the US PTO is experiencing a huge surge in trade mark filings, up more than 60% in the first six months of the year.
 Across the globe, many trademark registers are experiencing double digit growth, according to WTR analysis from March.